All About the Nuthatch Family: Bird Acrobats

 If you’re lucky enough to see one of these little nuthatches, you’ll probably see several, because they live in small flocks or family groups for most of the year.
 Active and talkative, they make little squeaky noises as they clamber about on pinecones, dangle upside down from the ends of twigs, or run up and down tree trunks.
 These birds are so faithful to their favorite trees that they rarely stray from them.
 So even if you live in the range of either the brown-headed or the pygmy nuthatch, don’t expect to see them unless you go to a pine forest.
 If no such forest is nearby, planting native pines in your yard may entice them to visit you.

-Try a tree.
+Plant a tree.
 There’s no getting around it: Nuthatches love trees, and they’re not likely to be found far away from them.
-If you’re going to plant, consider native oaks, maples, hickories, pines or spruces.
+If you’re going to plant a tree, consider native oaks, maples, hickories, pines or spruces.